poetrywanderer/PoetryWanderer.github.io/_pages/about.md

   - /about.html
 ---

-🎯🎯找工作中，欢迎随时联系 !!

 邮件：15549298924@163.com
 微信：poetrywonderer

-I am now a Ph.D. student at [IRI-UPC](http://www.iri.upc.edu/) under the supervision of [Francesc Moreno-Noguer](http://www.iri.upc.edu/people/fmoreno/) and [Adria Ruiz](https://scholar.google.es/citations?user=h5cFva0AAAAJ&hl=ca).
+I am now a research scientist in Tencent, Shenzhen.
+In July 2024, I finshed my Ph.D. career at [IRI-UPC](http://www.iri.upc.edu/) under the supervision of [Francesc Moreno-Noguer](http://www.iri.upc.edu/people/fmoreno/) and [Adria Ruiz](https://scholar.google.es/citations?user=h5cFva0AAAAJ&hl=ca).
 Before that, I received the Master's and Bachelor's degrees from Harbin Institute of Technology ([HIT](http://studyathit.hit.edu.cn/)) in China.

 My research is in areas of computer vision and machine learning.
 My previous work involves in exploring the interpretability of 3D Scene Modeling mainly on NeRF, particularly the uncertainty beyond 3D models, with few source data.